 Thankfully, Kroger has a great selection of healthier (if not healthfood) options that are perfect for baskets!
 Check out all of the items I was able to get for that one $25 gift card!

 My hubby LOVES yogurt covered raisins and they look just like jelly beans, so those were my first selection.
+While yogurt covered raisins are high in sugar, they are usually less sugary than jelly beans.
 Then I found the pretty pastel chocolate bar in the organic section.
 Dark chocolate (over 73% cacao) is a healthy selection we make often in my house.
 The flavor is rich and intense without a bunch of added cream and sugar.
-That means it satisfies a craving for chocolate without throwing away all that hard work in eating well.
-Plus, it is intense so we eat less of it generally.
+Note that doesn’t always mean fewer calories, but the intensity of dark chocolate often means it satisfies a craving for chocolate without throwing away all that hard work in eating well.
+It is intense so we eat less of it generally.

 In the end, I decided that the basket did need a bunny of some kind.
 So I ended up with a dark chocolate Dove bunny.
 This isn’t as good a choice as the 72% chocolate bar, but it is festive and I thought it a worthy exemption.

 2.)
 Fill the basket with Fruit

 Fruit is an easy go-to for a basket like this.
 Kroger often has “manager’s specials” on fruits and veggies that they have too much of, or have been hanging around a bit too long.
 I took advantage of that and got 5 pretty and shiny red apples for 99 cents!
 These add a bunch of weight and fill into the basket.
 They are so popular, hubby stole one from my grocery bag and ate it before I even had a chance to make the basket.